clesleycode/intro-data-science/Intro to Data Science.md

 ## 2.0 Data Science Process

-It might seem like people concentrate on the statistical concepts we use to tackle a data science problem.
+It might seem like data scientists concentrate on the statistical concepts to tackle a data science problem.
 But the truth is that data Science is much more than the tools we use.
 It is the combined thought processes we engage with to come up with the best and most efficient solution to a data science problem.

+You might have heard of the 80|20 rule in Economics?
+Data Science has its own version of the 80|20 rule, in that only 20% of your time as a data scientist is spent actually working on gaining insights from your data, whereas about 80% of it is spent managing, preparing, and cleaning the data.

 ### 2.1 What is a "Data Science" problem?